Kaeriv93/Project--1-RPG-TURN-BASED-BATTLE/README.md

 3. Day 3, finally settled on a background image that I really like.
 Keeping the character models relative so that they can always be placed in the same position no matter screen resolution.
 Going to work on the responsiveness of the site as well.
 We do have the chars health and mp being displayed at the bottom and they are responsive as well.
 We will not show the bosses HP or MP, but we are able to have him make a random move when it is his turn.
 Goals today are to implement the potions, work on the modal, and use more animations and soundfx.
 Going to also refact some code and make it look pretty.

 4. Day 5, took off Day 4 to rest and recharge.
 Today we got the modal to automatically open on load displaying the instructions.
 Will go ahead and make edits.
 The game is fully functional now.
 Will now spend the rest of the time working on css going to be a LOOOONG ride.
 Will also include various media queries so the game becomes responsive.
 Earlier we had everything set to position relative, but whenever we are switching different animations(via gifs) everything seems to move out of place a bit so yeah will go ahead and fix that then.

+5. Day 6, back to it!
+Didn't change too much on Day 5, but we will going ahead and develop a new branch to have a play around with the css, so that we won't mess with our original code.
+Will also be tweaking with more css with the layouts and placements of our characters